Here is a transcription of the obituary for Alexander Gray, date and newspaper unknown. (His mother’s name was Judah Arena, not Irene.)

 On the 1880 US Census, Edgar was 2 and lived with his parents in Atchison County, Missouri.
 They were farming.
 Maude was also 2 and lived with her parents in Holt County.
 They too were farming.

 Edgar & Maude were married on February 18, 1900 in Craig, Missouri.
 Four months later they were enumerated on the 1900 US Census.
-Edgar, age 21, and Maude, age 22.
+Edgar was 21 years old and Maude was 22.
 They were farming in Holt County, Missouri and continued to farm there their entire lives.

 On the 1910 US Census, Edgar was 31 and Maude was 32.
 They had 5 children.
 Dean was 9, Edna was 7, Doris was 6, Carl was 4 and Donald was 1.

 In 1911, their son Ralph was born.
 Also in 1911, Maude’s mother Elizabeth died.
 In 1913, their daughter Marian was born.
 In 1916, their son Emory was born, and he died of measles in 1917.
 In 1918, their daughter Hope was born.